If you’re a fan of planting container gardens, I’m sharing 5 great tips when planting a fall container that you should always consider.

 So I went to the garden center, and picked up all the makings for several container gardens.
 I like to be surrounded; gimme alllllllll the plants.

+Tip #2 Keep individual plants in the pots you bought them in.
 I didn’t fill the cooler with dirt, rather I crumbled up a couple paper grocery bags and placed them inside, and then simply nestled the plants, in their pots, right in the cooler.
 Of course I tinkered around a little bit, adjusting what went where and all.
 But that’s the fun of it.
 I only add a little water to each plant, every other day, so the paper bags don’t get soggy, and it keeps the container garden in good form.

-Pick a container large enough for, say, at least three plants.
+Tip #4 Pick a container large enough for, say, at least three plants.
 A good rule of thumb is to work in odd numbers.
 If you choose a basket, line it with black anti-weed fabric, and then place your plants inside.
 Fill in the open areas with moss, to hide the lines of the pots and to keep the container looking in unison.

 Only on rare occasions do I ever negate one plant to one pot.
 I like for plants to have neighbors.
 Friends.
 And in most cases where potted plants are concerned, it works beautifully.
 It’s all about variety, marrying colors and textures; heights and widths.
-It’s artwork, really, and completely satisfying.
+It is artwork, really, and completely satisfying.

+Tip #5 Don’t over-plant a container.
 Even smaller vessels can house a container garden.
 This one here has only two plants, and a faux stone pumpkin.
 Still working in odd numbers, the plants make two, the pumpkin makes three.
 And while I’m on the subject of faux, don’t shy away from adding a little decor to your container.
 From faux pumpkins to pinecones to red berries, if it looks good, include them!

 The possibilities are endless, and I do encourage you to design and plant your own container garden.
 Or two.
 Or four.
 They’re beautiful and downright satisfying to create.